The Suite Life on Deck: Development

 In December 2008, it was reported that the Disney Channel had renewed the series for a thirteen episode second season.
 On May 11, 2009, Disney issued a press release stating that the second season had been extended to include a larger number of episodes than the original thirteen.
 Gary Marsh, the president of Disney Channels Worldwide said: "With this second-season extension, the cast of ‘The Suite Life’ makes Disney Channel history by becoming the longest running continuous characters on our air – 138 half-hour episodes.
 We are thrilled for them, and for the brilliant, inspired production team that made this extraordinary run possible."

-As of 2011, The Suite Life series holds the record (162 episodes) for having the longest running continuous characters on air and the most canon episodes for any Disney Channel series.
+As of 2024, The Suite Life series still holds the record (162 episodes) for having the longest running characters on air in a Disney Channel franchise produced without interruption.
+However, the That's So Raven/Raven's Home franchise (222 episodes) and the Boy Meets World/Girl Meets World franchise (230 episodes) have since supplanted it in the overall total by being relaunched years after being taken off of the air with certain characters that were consistently on both shows.

 Settings

 According to show creators and producers, the choice of setting was made to appeal to an international audience with different ports-of-call, such as India, Greece, Italy, Morocco, the United Kingdom and Thailand.
 An on-board theater serves as an "organic" set-up for musical numbers.
 Most of the action in the series occurs on board the SS Tipton.
 However, the ship travels to a variety of places around the world, which are often unfamiliar places to both Zack and Cody Martin.